-Traffic can arrive at your site several ways: directly through a browser window; by clicking a paid ad or organic search engine result; or as a referral.
-Referral traffic is the segment of traffic that arrives at your site through a link on another site.
+Referral traffic is the segment of traffic that arrives on your website through another source, like through a link on another domain.
 Analytics automatically recognizes where traffic was immediately before arriving on your site, and displays the domain names of these sites as the referral traffic sources in your reports.
-For more information on different kinds of traffic, read about traffic sources.

 How excluding referral traffic affects your data